All / Commercial / Art / Music / Photpgraphy

 This piece wins the first place of “The 2022 Immersive Arts for Health Student Design Competition” held by Thomas Jefferson University.

-Dune is a lamp designed for massage waiting rooms.
-Inspired by the Japanese dry garden / zen garden, we hope to bring an experience of peace, meditation, and emptiness by praising the circular movements of shadows created through the miniature landscape lightened by dynamic LED, in order to help patients breathe and relax.
-Co-created by Jason Gao and me.
+Dune is a lamp designed for massage waiting rooms, inspired by the tranquil aesthetics of a Japanese dry garden (zen garden).
+We aimed to create an experience of peace, meditation, and emptiness by highlighting the circular movements of shadows cast by the miniature landscape, illuminated by dynamic LED lighting.
+This design helps patients breathe and relax while waiting.
+Co-created by Jason Gao and myself.

-We used two rows of LED strips: the static one provides the base neutral brightness for the lamp, and the other one is animated at a certain speed to warmly lighten up the middle structure – the dune.
-The dune is generated using Blender’s geometry node with Voronoi texture and get printed using transparent PET-G. The layer-by-layer printing method of 3D printing shows the shape and texture of the dune flowing curve perfectly.
-The shadow created through animated LED and fluctuation is subtly changed over time.
-The choice of wood material was also referred to the studies that believed that visual contact with wood material positively affected the brain and autonomic nerve activity.
+We used two rows of LED strips: one static to provide a neutral base brightness, and the other animated at a specific speed to warmly illuminate the central structure—the dune.
+The dune was generated using Blender’s geometry node with Voronoi texture and 3D printed using transparent PET-G. The layer-by-layer 3D printing method beautifully captures the flowing curves and textures of the dune.
+The shadows created by the animated LED subtly change over time, enhancing the meditative atmosphere.
+The choice of wood material was informed by studies suggesting that visual contact with wood positively impacts brain and autonomic nerve activity.

-We noticed that in some research, natural elements are helpful for patients’ mental health.
-The article “Preferences for photographic art among hospitalized patients with cancer” shows, “The photographs they preferred most often were lake sunset (76%), rocky river (66%), and autumn waterfall (66%). ” Another paper, “Physiological Benefits of Viewing Nature: A Systematic Review of Indoor Experiments” shows that used real nature stimuli reported that visual contact with flowers, green plants, and wooden materials had positive effects on cerebral and autonomic nervous activities compared with the control.
+We found in several studies that natural elements can positively impact patients' mental health.
+For example, the article “Preferences for Photographic Art Among Hospitalized Patients with Cancer” found that patients most frequently preferred images of a lake sunset (76%), a rocky river (66%), and an autumn waterfall (66%).
+Another study, “Physiological Benefits of Viewing Nature: A Systematic Review of Indoor Experiments,” revealed that visual contact with real nature stimuli, such as flowers, green plants, and wooden materials, had positive effects on cerebral and autonomic nervous activities compared to control settings.

-They all point out one thing – visual images of natural elements effectively bring a good mood and reaction to patients.
-Both of us were interested in introducing natural elements into the space.
-Besides, to encourage patients to observe the lighting fixture, we’d like to add some motions to draw their attention as a distraction strategy in the waiting room.
-Thus we started to think about combining natural elements and kinetic movements.
+These findings highlight a key insight: visual images of natural elements can significantly enhance patients' mood and reactions.
+Both of us were intrigued by the idea of incorporating natural elements into the space.
+Additionally, to encourage patients to focus on the lighting fixture, we wanted to introduce motion to capture their attention as a distraction strategy in the waiting room.
+This led us to explore the combination of natural elements with kinetic movements.

 The notion of the Japanese dry garden / zen garden (かれさんすい 枯山水) drew our interest. “枯山水 is a style of the Japanese garden.
 It creates a miniature stylized landscape through carefully composed arrangements of rocks, water features, moss, pruned trees, and bushes and uses gravel or sand that is raked to represent ripples in water.
 They were intended to imitate the essence of nature, not its actual appearance, and to serve as an aid for meditating about the true meaning of existence”.